-Please welcome the 40 new students who enrolled this MONTH!
+Please welcome the 150 new students who enrolled this SUMMER!

 Is Your Teacher Sold Out?

 We're all about dreaming big, playing music, and lots of smiles along the way!
-Piano student, Cara, with her teacher Haley!
+Guitar student, Bennett, with his teacher Israel!

 Many of our teachers are almost sold out and some teachers are sold out.
 If you need a schedule change or would like to be added to a waiting list for a particular teacher, day, or time, please contact our office staff team and they can add you to the waiting list.
 If you are not a student yet there is still limited lesson spots available.